© 1997-2014 Jerry Emanuelson

 The most important needle phobia treatment is a topical anesthetic or device that will prevent the sensation of the needle penetration.
 In some cases, the topical anesthetic needs to be combined with a prescription oral sedative.
 The most effective of the topical anesthetics is the Synera patch (known in Europe as the Rapydan patch).
 There are anesthetic creams that are messy to use and that have a much lesser degree of effectiveness, but which may be sufficient for some people.
 A device known as the Buzzy is available without a prescription, and it can typically eliminate about half of the needle sensation.

-It is extremely rare for any kind of psychological treatment alone to eliminate needle phobia.
-For a minority of needle phobics, though, psychotherapy or hypnotherapy may be a necessary first step in eliminating needle phobia.
-Because discussions of needle procedures may cause needle phobics to experience loss of consciousness with convulsions and potentially other serious medical problems, all psychotherapy or hypnotherapy should either be conducted directly by a psychiatrist (who is also a medical doctor) or in an environment where advanced medical treatment is rapidly available (such as by a psychotherapist or hypnotherapist whose office is in the same building as, and in very close proximity to, the offices of well-equipped medical doctors).
+It is rare for any kind of psychological treatment alone to eliminate needle phobia, and it is almost never helpful for those who experience the vasovagal (fainting) type of needle phobia.
+For a significant minority of needle phobics, though, psychotherapy or hypnotherapy may be a necessary first step in eliminating needle phobia.
+Because discussions of needle procedures may cause some needle phobics to experience loss of consciousness with convulsions and potentially other serious medical problems, all psychotherapy or hypnotherapy should either be conducted directly by a psychiatrist (who is also a medical doctor) or in an environment where advanced medical treatment is rapidly available (such as by a psychotherapist or hypnotherapist whose office is in the same building as, and in very close proximity to, the offices of well-equipped medical doctors).

-Although hypnotherapy may be a useful first step for many people, after more than 16 years of maintaining this Needle Phobia Page, I have yet to encounter a single case where hypnotherapy alone worked satisfactorily.
+Although hypnotherapy may be a useful first step for many people, after more than 17 years of maintaining this Needle Phobia Page, I have yet to encounter a single case where hypnotherapy alone worked satisfactorily.
+That may change, though, since the percentage of the population who experience needle phobia as a classic phobia has roughly tripled since I started this page.

-There are other techniques, such as Applied Tension, that can prevent loss of consciousness during needle procedures.
+For those who experience the vasovagal (fainting) type of needle phobia, there are other techniques, such as Applied Tension, that can prevent loss of consciousness during or after needle procedures.
 There are very large differences in various evaluations of the effectiveness of Applied Tension, but it is a technique that is worth serious consideration.

 I have a separate web page with details about the prevalence of needle phobia.
-This is a very early version of the "Prevalence" page, and I will be adding more relevant information as more studies are done.
+This is an early version of the "Prevalence" page, and I will be adding more relevant information later, especially as more studies are done.

 When I started the original version of this page in early 1997, I did a Medline search of the medical literature since 1985.
 At that time, the search turned up only 16 articles in response to a keyword search for needle phobia.
 One would expect that any disorder affecting more than 10 percent of the population would generate thousands of medical journal articles.
 For example, a keyword search in the same database at that same time in 1997 on diabetes listed 66,190 articles.